 Think about your dog's play style when picking out their toys.
 If they love to herd and chase, try out toys that are easy to toss or drag.
 If your dog is a wrestler, consider tougher toys that will hold up to more chewing and pawing.
 If your pup is a bit more dainty in their play, make sure their toys aren't too heavy or overwhelming for them to interact with.

 Because dogs love to chew – they actually need to chew – many toys get chewed on.
 It can be helpful to know your dog's "chewsonality" when picking their toys.
 Are they an inhaler, nibbler, or destroyer?
 My dog used to be a destroyer in her younger days, but with age, she's turned into quite the nibbler.
-Read more about different dog chewsonalities in our article "Three Simple Steps to Choose the Best Chews for Your Dog."
+Read more about different dog chewsonalities in our article "How to Choose Safe Dog Chew Toys."
 If you choose toys that are not good chew toys for your dog's chewsonality but they love playing with it, just bring them out for supervised play or a round of fetch, then put them away.

 Increase a Dog Toy's Value